fhem/fhem-docker/README.md

 	This script will be run every time the container starts and after the FHEM process was already started.

+### Role of the telnet device in FHEM
+The Docker container will need to communicate with FHEM to shutdown nicely instead of just killing the process.
+For this to work properly, a `telnet` device is of paramount importance.
+Unless you are using configDB, the container will try to automatically detect and adjust your telnet configuration for it to work.
+If for any reason that fails or you are using configDB, it is your own obligation to configure such `telnet` device (`define telnetPort telnet 7072`).
+It may listen on the standard port 7072 port or can be any other port (see environment variable `TELNETPORT` to re-configure it).

+It is enough for the `telnet` device to only listen on the loopback device (aka localhost) but it _cannot_ have any password protection enabled for loopback connections.
+If you require your `telnet` instance to listen for external connections, it is usually best-practice to set a password for it.
+In that case, make sure that any `allowed` device you might have configured for this purpose only requires a password for non-loopback connections (e.g. using attribute `globalpassword` instead of `password` - also see [allowed commandref](https://fhem.de/commandref.html#allowed)).
+The same applies when using deprecated attribute `password` for the `telnet` device itself (see [telnet commandref](https://fhem.de/commandref.html#telnet)).

+### Docker health check control
+The image comes with a built-in script to check availability and HTTP response codes of every FHEMWEB instance.
+It will also require a functional `telnet` device in your FHEM configuration (see [Role of the telnet device in FHEM](#role-of-the-telnet-device-in-fhem)).

+If for whatever reason you want to disable checking a specific FHEMWEB instance, you may set the user attribute `DockerHealthCheck` to 0 on that particular FHEMWEB device.

+Note that the health check itself cannot be entirely disabled as it will ensure to notify you about any false `telnet` device configuration, hindering proper shutdown of FHEM when triggered by Docker or OS shutdown procedure.

 ### Map USB devices to your container
 1. Find out the USB device path/address from your Docker host machine first: